Furrah/blog/content/food/Misc/Sichuan-style-aubergine.md

 ## Ingredients

-* 3 long Chinese eggplants (about 600g) or small green type - I prefer the small green as they are crunchy!
+* 3 long Chinese aubergines (about 600g) or small green type - I prefer the small green as they are crunchy!
 * Sea salt
 * 2 Tbsp vegetable oil
 * 1 tsp Sichuan peppercorns, coarsely crushed - substitute with crushed coriander seeds, crushed pepper corns and a small amount of grated lemon